NVGS Long Call Strategy

 - What is a long call on NVGS?

 - A long call on NVGS is the long call strategy applied to NVGS (stock).
 The strategy is structurally bullish: A long call buys upside exposure with a fixed maximum loss equal to the premium paid; profit accrues if the underlying closes above the strike plus premium at expiration.
-With NVGS stock trading near $23.68, the strikes shown on this page are snapped to the nearest listed NVGS chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With NVGS stock at $21.06 on the August 14, 2026 close, the strikes shown on this page are snapped to the nearest listed NVGS chain strike and the premiums come straight from that session's bid/ask midpoint.

 - How are NVGS long call max profit and max loss calculated?